Anas0x1/reconas/README.md

 - Scanning for subdomain takeover
 - Scanning for CRLF injection

-# Methodology for subdomain recon
+# Methodology for Subdomain Recon
 - Obtaining IP addresses of subdomains
 - Performing directory fuzzing
 - Collecting parameters using ParamSpider and Arjun